avaframe/AvaFrame/docs/moduleCom1DFA.rst

 small mass particles.
 The particles interact with each other according to the equation of motion described in :ref:`moduleCom1DFA:Theory` and the chosen kernel function.
 This kernel function describes the domain of influence of a particle (through the smoothing length parameter).
-See appendix :ref:`appendixCom1DFA:Numerics` for further details.
+See theory :ref:`theoryCom1DFA:Numerics` for further details.